Disclosure: This post may contain affiliate links. Please read my disclosure for more info.

-Save your prep time with this soft and fluffy one-proof pandan killer toast bread.
-Makes a soft and moist loaf of bread!
+Save your bread making time with this soft and fluffy one-proof pandan killer toast bread.

 This Killer Toast is one of my favourite go-to bread loaf recipe, especially when I am pressed for time.

-The bread got its name “Killer Toast” 夺命吐司, because it is soooo soft and fluffy that it can “kill” you (lol!).
+The bread got its name “Killer Toast” 夺命吐司, because it is soooo soft and fluffy that it can “kill” you (lol, I know!).
 My kids always enjoyed this bread, and since I had some extra pandan leaves left, I decided to blend some pandan juice to make a loaf of pandan bread.

 若想阅读中文版本，请在网页的右边 “Google Translate” 点击选择 中文简体 (Chinese Simplified）或 繁体 (Chinese Traditional) 翻译。可能食谱读起来会怪怪的，所以如果有疑问都可以问哦！